RXstoinkboy/documentationPage/README.md

 # documentationPage
 This is a simple example documentation page prepared for FCC RWD certification.
 I made it with CSS grid for layout.
-There is some data already prepared in HTML, but you can also fetch additional data.
+There is some data already prepared in HTML, but you can also fetch additional fake data from jsonplaceholder.

 ## Usage
 These are instructions needed for you in order to download this repo and run it on your local machine.